BobWritesCode/server-directory-website/README.md

 The project was built using BootStrap 5.
 99% of the styling is done using BootStrap with only little bit down in the projects own CSS file, such as colours.

 There are a few ways to install BootStrap, for this project we used CDNs.
-We also used BootStrap icons, which is a Free, high quality, open source icon library with over 1,800 icons.
+We also used BootStrap icons, which is a Free, high quality, open-source icon library with over 1,800 icons.

 At the top of the `base.html` include these two CSS CDNs: